Skip to main content

 How long does it take to get a China visa as an Indian national in Dubai?

-Standard processing at the CVASC Dubai takes 4–5 business days for Indian nationals, which is the same as for all other nationalities.
-Express processing (2–3 business days) and rush processing (1 business day) are available for additional fees.
-Business days exclude Friday, Saturday, UAE public holidays, and Chinese national holidays.
+Standard processing at the CVASC Dubai is completed by the fourth working day for Indian nationals, which is the same as for all other nationalities.
+Express processing (by the third working day) and a faster urgent option is available for additional fees.
+Working days exclude Friday, Saturday, UAE public holidays, and Chinese national holidays.
 OraVisa recommends applying at least 2–3 weeks before your travel date.

 Need Expert Visa Assistance?